MrR0b0t-23/MovieRecEngine-pypi/README.md

 ## Contributing

 Currently, we are not accepting any pull requests!
 All PRs will be closed.
-If you want a feature or something doesn't work, please create an [issue] .
+If you want a feature or something doesn't work, please create an [issue](https://github.com/MrR0b0t-23/MovieRecEngine/issues).